Novial: Verbs

 Novial clearly distinguishes the passive of becoming and the passive of being.
-In English the forms are often the same, using the auxiliary verb to be followed by the past participle.
-However, the passive of becoming is also often expressed with the verb to get which is used in the examples below.
+In English the forms are often the same, using the auxiliary verb be followed by the past participle.
+However, the passive of becoming is also often expressed with the verb get which is used in the examples below.

 The passive voice of becoming is formed with the auxiliary bli followed by the root verb form.
 It can then be conjugated into the previously mentioned forms, for example:

 The passive voice of being is formed with the auxiliary es followed by the past passive participle (stem + -t).
 For example: